FOREillusion/BlueSensor/README.md

 Running on Arduino, this program can send sensor data to Raspberry Pi.

-For the next generation of BlueSense.
-For legacy version, refer to legacy branch.
+Built for BlueSense-NG.
+For previous versions, refer to legacy branch.

 ## Dependencies